Shared Lexical Task Representations Explain Behavioral Variability In LLMs: Discussion

 Our analysis that some failures can be caused by ambiguity in the prompts that trigger circuits of off-target tasks.
 This aligns with recent findings by \citet{xiong2024_ICL_task_supersposition}, who demonstrate that transformers exist in a state of “task superposition”, capable of implementing multiple tasks in parallel. \citet{cho2025_remove_redundant_information} also proposed that in the zero-shot scenario, the model’s hidden states contain information of many possible tasks, and in-context examples act to filter out non-selective representations and leave only the relevant signal.
 Our work shows that in-context examples can sometimes induce ambiguity, triggering a competing task and leading to the wrong answer.

-Finally, the lexical nature of lexical task heads has implications for AI interpretability.
-Recent work by \citet{li2025naturallanguagedescriptionsmodel} demonstrates that models possess ``privileged access'' to their internal states, enabling high-fidelity self-explanation.
-We find that representations of lexical task components can be understood directly in vocabulary space.
-That is, if task representations are consistently grounded in a shared vocabulary space, this suggests that vocabulary itself might act as a universal language for inter-model understanding.
+Finally, the nature of lexical task representations has implications for AI interpretability.
+Several recent works study whether LM activations can be decoded into natural language explanations~\citep{ghandeharioun2024patchscopes, chen2024selfie, pan2026latentqa, li2025traininglanguagemodelsexplain, karvonen2026activationoracles,frasertaliente2026nla}, though \citet{li2025naturallanguagedescriptionsmodel} argue that current evaluations are not sufficiently faithful.
+We find lexical task representations \textit{can} be understood directly in vocabulary space, suggesting that vocabulary itself might act as a universal language for inter-model understanding.